caleb-collar/QuickFile/README.md

 - **Clean up:**
 - ```rm -r src\*.class```

+-or-

+Download the windows release from the [releases](https://github.com/Mindstormer-0/QuickFile/releases) page.

 ### Usage

 Drag and drop files into the GUI to send them over LAN directly to the root of the server.